SpaceVim/SpaceVim/docs/about.md

 ## History

-SpaceVim started in December 2016 as a spin-off from @wsdjeg's [DotFiles repository](https://github.com/wsdjeg/DotFiles).
+This project started in December 2016, which is derived from @wsdjeg's [DotFiles repository](https://github.com/wsdjeg/DotFiles).
 An early idea for modular configuration came from the Vim configuration by airline's author.
 The earliest version was further influenced by spacemacs' layer concept.